 LOCAL SIGN OF THE TIMES: Trump noted a "Tigers for Trump" sign, a reference to the University of Missouri mascot.
 Said Trump, "I like that."

 BIG LINE: "The Republican agenda is the mainstream agenda of the American people — it's how we all got here." — Trump.

 VERBATIM: "We are human beings that do exist, and no matter what he says we are still here and we're still going to fight against people who try to take away our rights." — Oakley Peterson, 21, a film student at Stephens College in Columbia, holding a sign with the transgender flag and protesting the Trump administration's proposal to narrowly define gender.

 CANDIDATE CORNER: "Claire McCaskill wanted us to call Hillary Clinton Madam President.
 On Nov.
 6, we're going to call Claire McCaskill fired." — Republican Josh Hawley, seeking to unseat Democratic Sen. McCaskill.

 OF NOTE: As proof of the tight race, Trump isn't done with Missouri just yet.
 As he said, "I'm actually coming back on Monday."

 RUNNING TIME: 54 minutes.

 SIGN OF THE TIMES: An Elvis impersonator!
 After all, it was Halloween.
-At least one supporter dressed as Trump.
+And at least one supporter dressed as Trump.